 Do you need alternate formats for IRS forms and publications?

 The IRS is committed to making every document on its Web site accessible to everyone, including Veterans and individuals with disabilities.
-If you need help accessing these products, please visit our Accessible IRS Tax Products page.
+If you need help accessing these products, please visit Accessible IRS Tax Products.
 See also other forms and publications for people with disabilities.